bthrsn/guess-a-number-app/README.md

 # guess-a-number-app
-React Native app, Guess a Number game
+Guess a Number game app on React Native

+## How to play

+* Guess a number from 1 to 99
+* Answer the app's questions is your number higher or lower than the suggested number
+* Enjoy